Giacomo Matteotti: Martyr and myth

 The brutality with which the Matteotti murder was carried out meant that from the beginning anti-fascist public opinion identified Matteotti as one of its martyrs.
 A strong contribution to the mythologisation of Matteotti was made by the excerpt of the confession attributed to Volpi, one of the material executors of the assassination, published in the newspaper of the PCd'I on 15 June 1924.
 In his confession, Volpi was quoted as saying that "Matteotti's demeanor was absolutely defiant as we stabbed him; I would say heroic.
 He continued to shout in our faces until the very end: 'Murderers, barbarians, cowards!'
 He never had a moment of weakness to plead for mercy.
 And as we continued our action, he repeated: 'Kill me, but you will never kill the idea that is in me.
 Volpi added that Matteotti could have saved his life if he had "humbled himself for a moment" and "asked us to save him" and recognise "the error of his idea", and further said: "Until the very end, as long as he still had a thread of voice, he shouted: 'My idea will not die!
 My children will boast of their father!
 The workers will bless my corpse!'
 He died shouting: 'Long live socialism!

 Although Anna Kuliscioff observed that the words reported by l'Unità did not correspond to the linguistic style generally used by Matteotti, the declaration was quickly relaunched by other national newspapers.
-On 1 July, less than a month after the assassination, La Rivoluzione Liberale of Gobetti, who died of a heart attack at age 24 in February 1926 after suffering a fascist squad attack in 1925, dedicated an entire issue to Matteotti's memory, highlighting his uncompromising anti-fascism and stating: "It takes a cold and calculating intelligence to discover the true adversary in Matteotti, the most intelligent and most irreducible opponent among the United Socialists, the youngest in years and spirit."
+On 1 July, less than a month after the assassination, Piero Gobetti, who himself died of a heart attack at age 24 in February 1926 after suffering a fascist squad attack in 1925, dedicated an entire issue of La Rivoluzione Liberale to Matteotti's memory, highlighting his uncompromising anti-fascism and stating: "It takes a cold and calculating intelligence to discover the true adversary in Matteotti, the most intelligent and most irreducible opponent among the United Socialists, the youngest in years and spirit."